 Racial biases and lack of knowledge regarding the complexity of SCD care have led to inequities in funding, research and proper patient care.
 Here at Rush University Medical Center, SCD is a prevalent disease seen in our patient population, and students at Rush University are working to improve care for these patients.

-“This is the one most racialized disease in all of medicine," says Paul Kent, MD, FAAP, associate professor, department of pediatrics.
-“There is no other disease that shows health inequities more than sickle cell disease."
-After gaining understanding of the inequities in SCD care and education from Kent, fourth-year Rush Medical College students Alice Burgess (right) and Orrianne Morrison (left) worked on a project to outline the gaps in the care and knowledge of SCD.
+After gaining understanding of the inequities in SCD care and education, fourth-year Rush Medical College students Alice Burgess (right) and Orrianne Morrison (left) worked on a project to outline the gaps in the care and knowledge of SCD.
 The team's project focused on making changes to better educate medical students, clinicians and residents about the manifestations of SCD and to make changes in the flow of treatment of SCD within the hospital.

 “There are a lot of gaps in knowledge when it comes to sickle cell disease.
 Manifestations and methods of treatment of sickle cell disease are unknown to a lot of us even after completing the first and second year of medical school," says Morrison.
 “Unfortunately, sometimes these gaps in knowledge persist, and that can contribute to poor care for patients."